-- While studying for your degree you also complete the National Council for the Training of Journalists' (NCTJ) Diploma in Journalism. - You work in state-of-the-art newsrooms with dedicated radio and television studios, editing and production facilities. - Work placements with the KM Group are guaranteed and placements in other news organisations are also available.
+- Ranked 3rd in the UK in The Guardian University Guide 2021. - While studying for your degree you also complete the National Council for the Training of Journalists' (NCTJ) Diploma in Journalism. - You work in state-of-the-art newsrooms with dedicated radio and television studios, editing and production facilities. - Work placements with the KM Group are guaranteed and placements in other news organisations are also available.
 Students can also work as paid interns at KMTV. - Attend guest lectures and masterclasses by working journalists and editors. - The Centre for Journalism has its own dedicated website, www.centreforjournalism.co.uk